MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 The second tip I want to share is learn how to effectively teach.
 I once heard someone trying to mentor a grad say...
 I can't do that, that's teaching.
 I'm their mentor, not their teacher.
 While there isn't a one to one mapping between technical mentoring and teaching, often you need to leverage teaching as a tool.

 Now, for many of us you have a model locked in your head of what it means to be a teacher.
-I went to school in the 80's / 90's and teachers in those days were people that stood at the front of the class who talked a lot and wrote things on a chalk board.
+I went to school in the 80's and 90's and teachers in those days were people that stood at the front of the class who talked a lot and wrote things on a chalk board.
 That's not the type of teaching I'm referring to!

 Instead, investing a bit of time into understanding the psychology of teaching will go a long way to helping you effectively mentor someone.